Primordial black holes capture by stars and induced collapse to low-mass stellar black holes: Introduction

 Alternative ways to find observational consequences of PBHs in this mass range are therefore of strong interest.
 A novel approach was proposed in \citet{2009arXiv0901.1093R}, where the idea that these asteroid-mass PBHs might randomly traverse through a star and be captured in the stellar core was presented.
 If the DM contains PBHs, these would be present in the cool molecular gas clouds where stars form and, if the relative velocities are low enough, they would adiabatically follow the gas contraction during the formation of a protostar, resulting in PBHs bound to the newly born star.
 A portion of the PBHs in highly eccentric orbits would lose energy via dynamical friction when crossing through the stellar interior and fall to the stellar core.
 Once settled in the star centre, a PBH would start accreting, growing up to a total mass that can be close to the total mass of the star.

 This suggests the possibility to form a black hole with a typical mass of a star but below the Chandrasekhar mass, which cannot be explained in ordinary stellar evolution.
-Possible origins of these transmuted black holes, as they have been named, include also particle DM \citep{2018PhRvL.121v1102K, 2021PhRvL.126n1105D} and PBH capture by neutron stars \citep{2020PhRvD.102h3004G}.
+Possible origins of these transmuted black holes, as they have been named \citep{2018PhLB..782...77T}, may be particle DM \citep{2018PhRvL.121v1102K, 2021PhRvL.126n1105D} and PBH capture by neutron stars \citep{2018ApJ...868...17A, 2020PhRvD.102h3004G}, but most require the high density of neutron stars.
 If a black hole with mass below the Chandrasekhar limit were discovered, it would strongly point to an origin in a PBH or some other process involving DM interaction with stars.
 However, \citet{2009ApJ...705..659A} questioned that this process could occur in the Milky Way, finding the rate of PBH capture in normal stars to be negligible for the present low DM density and high velocity dispersion.

 The capture of PBH was also studied by \citet{2009MNRAS.399.1347B}, focusing on massive stars as the possible origin of supermassive black holes at high redshift.
 The higher density and lower velocity dispersion of DM halos in the early universe leads to more common PBH capture in the first metal-free stars, although these would not leave unique observational signatures, their mass being similar to other stellar black holes formed at the end of the lives of the same stars.